-Welcome to our Live Event Production Company services page.
+MereStone provides stellar Live Event Production services.
 Many ask, why are Live Event Production Companies so popular?
 The short answer, is due to the growing “Live Meeting” popularity and cost-effectiveness of virtual events.
 Additionally, live events have become a popular way of increasing participation in traditional events at a relatively low cost.
 Furthermore, they also enable participation by people who might be unable to attend physically due to travel or time zone constraints.
 Continuing, on and or through a wish to reduce the carbon footprint of the event.

 Obviously, engagement is the essential ingredient in live events.
 In addition, it’s what separates your event from a TEDx video on YouTube.
 Inspiring, yes.
 Educational, definitely.
 But engaging?
 No. Engagement, is also what distinguishes a live event from a live event with tech elements.
 In conclusion, your audience won’t be watching your event from their television.
-Ultimately, they’ll take part via their mobile devices or their computer, meaning they can offer feedback in real time.
+Ultimately, they’ll take part via their mobile devices or their computer, meaning they are vitally involved in your event or meeting.

 Generally, the virtual component involves an online representation of the live event.
 Example, online participants might have access:

 · A live audio or video streaming of keynote speakers or workshops alongside their presentation material and graphic content

 · Online presentations of General Session Meetings, Break-Outs or Awards Programs (webcasts offer the sharing of the live content being presented virtually)

 · Popular Live blogs

 · Event photographs (e.g., via Flickr) and video (e.g., via YouTube, Vimeo, Qik)